QuantEcon/lecture-source-py/source/rst/cass_koopmans.rst

-What we just did is we took a sequence of prices, used it to generate a sequence of little k's and c's and :math:`\tilde k`'s and :math:`\tilde c`'sthat are the firm and households optimal response, and then showed that when we look at the aggregates generated by the little k's and little c's, they are exactly the sequence of aggregates (:math:`K_t, C_t`) that generate the prices
+What we just did is we took a sequence of prices, used it to generate a sequence of little k's and c's and :math:`\tilde k`'s and :math:`\tilde c`'s that are the firm and households optimal response, and then showed that when we look at the aggregates generated by the little k's and little c's, they are exactly the sequence of aggregates (:math:`K_t, C_t`) that generate the prices